opnfv/sfc/docs/release/userguide/feature.userguide.rst

 The OPNFV SFC feature can be deployed with either the "os-odl-sfc-ha" or the "os-odl-sfc-noha" scenario.
 SFC usage for both of these scenarios is the same.

+Once the deployment has been completed, the SFC test cases use information (e.g. INSTALLER IP, Controller IP, etc) of the environment which have been retrieved first from the installer in order to execute the SFC test cases properly.
+This is the default behavior.
+In case there is not an installer in place and the server for the SFC test execution has been prepared manually, installing all necessary components (e.g. OpenStack OpenDayLight etc) by hand.
+The user should update the "pod.yaml" file, including the all necessary details for each node which participates in the scenario.
+In case the dovetail project triggers the SFC test scenarios, the "pod.yaml" file will be prepared by dovetail project automatically.

 As previously mentioned, Tacker is used as a VNF Manager and SFC Orchestrator.
 All the configuration necessary to create working service chains and classifiers can be performed using the Tacker command line.
 Refer to the `Tacker walkthrough <https://github.com/trozet/sfc-random/blob/master/tacker_sfc_apex_walkthrough.txt>`_